 Policy 624 - Online Learning Options

 The purpose of this policy is to recognize and govern online learning options for students enrolled in the school district for purposes of compulsory attendance and address enrollment of students with an online learning provider for supplemental or full-time online learning.
-This policy applies to students enrolling with an external online learning provider or through the Princeton Online Academy.
+This policy applies to students enrolling with an external online learning provider or through Princeton Online MN.
 This policy includes parameters for the establishment of procedures relevant to this policy.

 II.
 GENERAL STATEMENT OF POLICY